Why Chemical Pesticides Actually Bring More Fleas

 Your pet’s first line of defense is healthy skin.
 The natural oils in supple, unbroken skin make it harder for fleas to bite, and skin oils can plug up fleas’ breathing holes.
 Dry, flaky or broken skin is a flea’s delight.
 Whatever improves skin condition will help flea proof your animal.
 This is where supplements come in.

 The most important nutrients for flea resistance and good skin condition are nutritional sulfur, essential fatty acids, and digestive enzymes.
 Dietary sulfur, a building block of many amino acids, is an internal flea repellent and a biological marker for good health.
 In sufficient quantity, sulfur imparts a scent to the skin that keeps fleas away.
-Body Guard is an excellent supplement created with flea repellency in mind that contains easily absorbed nutritional sulfur.
-It also dramatically improves the health and appearance of the skin and coat.

 Essential fatty acids (EFAs) bathe the skin cells in conditioning fats.
 In addition to promoting stronger, more resilient skin, they reduce flaking, shedding, skin inflammation due to flea allergies and improve immune system function.
 We recommend Iceland Pure Salmon Oil, or Animal Essentials EFA Capsules.
 BodyGuard itself contains lecithin, a good source of fatty acids, and does not require an additional EFA supplement.